uc-cdis/indexd/README.md

 3. Indexing void object for fully control the bucket structure.

 Indexd supports void or blank records that allows users to pre-register data files in indexd before actually registering them.
 The complete flow contains three main steps: pre-register, hash/size/url populating and data node registration:
 - Fence requests blank object from indexd.
-Indexd creates an object with no hash, size, and urls except the `uploader` field.
+Indexd creates an object with no hash, size or urls, only the `uploader` and optionally `file_name` fields.
 - Indexd listener mornitors bucket update, update to indexd with url, hash, size.
 - The client application (windmill or gen3-data-client) lists records for data files which the user needs to submit to the graph.
 The user fills all empty fields and submit the request to indexd to update the `acl`.